lcpp-org/hpic2doc/docs/source/build_on_ubuntu.rst

 .. warning::

-   The ``spack install`` command will take a while to complete.
-Depending on the speed your machine this can take up to 10 hours.
+   If the ``spack install`` command includes ``+rustbca``, it will take a while to complete if the rust dependency isn't already installed through spack.
+Depending on the speed of your machine this can take up to 10 hours.
 Plan accordingly.